s00r1/hotel_stats/README.en.md

 - **Export** button to obtain a JSON file with all data.
 - **Restore** page to import a previously saved file.
+- Save/load the hotel configuration from the interface.
 - CSV export of families and people available from the navigation bar.

 ## ☁️ Hosting